tiepdotme/joebuhlig.com/_posts/2015-08-31-3 - Keeping Up with Pain Pills.md

 ---
-title:  "Put Distractions in Their Place"
+title:  "3: Keeping Up with Pain Pills"
 date:   2015-08-31
 categories: podcast
 tags:
 - distractions
 - life
 permalink: /3/
-image: /assets/posts/Put-Distractions-In-Their-Place.jpg
+image: /assets/posts/Keeping-Up-with-Pain-Pills.jpg
 ---

 We have everything at our fingertips.
 We can look something up instantly and connect with almost anyone at any time.